Here’s the Weekly Schedule for the summer:

-11 AM Traditioned Innovation (TI)* (Holy Eucharist with innovations This week: A Celtic Mass
+11 AM Traditioned Innovation (TI)* A 75-minute Holy Eucharist with songs and innovations.

 12:20 PM Lunch fellowship (food provided)